 email | 719.255.3114

 Caitlin Green has been at THEATREWORKS since 2011.
 She graduated from the University of Denver in 2001 with a degree in English literature and art.
-In 2008 she earned an M.A. in Contemproary Art HIstory from the Sotheby's Institute of Art in London, and in 2012 she will complete an M.P.A. from the University of Colorado in non-profit management.
-Prior to working at THEATREWORKS she was the director of the Galleries of Contemporary Art in Colorado Springs and a communications specialist at the City of Colorado Springs.
+In 2008 she earned an M.A. in Contemproary Art HIstory from the Sotheby's Institute of Art in London, and an M.P.A. from the University of Colorado in non-profit management.
+Prior to working at THEATREWORKS she was the director of the Galleries of Contemporary Art in Colorado Springs.

 Randy Dipner, Development Assistant